simanaitis/elm-mdl/README.md

 [Live demo](https://debois.github.io/elm-mdl/) contains code samples for most components, which you may find helpful.

-Use one of the [templates](https://github.com/debois/elm-mdl/blob/v7/TEMPLATES.md) to get an easy starting point into elm-mdl.
+Use one of the [templates](https://github.com/debois/elm-mdl/blob/v8/TEMPLATES.md) to get an easy starting point into elm-mdl.

-For a long-form tutorial, you might like [@jadams](https://github.com/jadams) excellent "Introduction to elm-mdl", available as both a [daily drip video](https://www.dailydrip.com/topics/elm/drips/elm-mdl-introduction) and a very nice [writeup](https://medium.com/@dailydrip/introduction-to-using-material-design-in-elm-dc2320087410#.dodoot1wd).
+For a long-form tutorial, you might like the excellent "Introduction to elm-mdl" by [@knewter](https://github.com/knewter), available as both a [daily drip video](https://www.dailydrip.com/topics/elm/drips/elm-mdl-introduction) and a very nice [writeup](https://medium.com/@dailydrip/introduction-to-using-material-design-in-elm-dc2320087410#.dodoot1wd).

 ### Get help